Skip to content

 • “Realising” (selling) the individual’s assets and making distributions in the order of priorities prescribed by the Act;

-• Report any other offences committed by the individual to the Australian Financial Security Authority (‘AFSA’); and
+• Report any other offences committed by the individual to the Australian Financial Security Authority (‘AFSA’)

 • Providing a report to creditors containing an estimate of the returns they will receive.